objetos/q_iterators/_index.md

 While straightforward and likely familiar, this pattern is prone to [off-by-one](https://en.wikipedia.org/wiki/Off-by-one_error) and [indexing errors](https://en.wikipedia.org/wiki/Array_data_structure#Indexing), and doesn't support filtering without additional logic.
 It's a good fallback—but modern alternatives are often cleaner and safer.

 {{< callout type="warning" >}}
 For quick prototypes or direct indexing, manual loops are still fine.
-But for filtering, clarity, and maintainability, use the iterator methods.
+But for filtering, clarity, and maintainability, use the iterator methods introduce here.
 {{< /callout >}}

 ## Method Overview